uberbrady/CREST-fs/README.txt

 	ln -s mymountpoint/server.com/sampledir/ justmyserver # to have a 'justmyserver' "directory" which points to your server's directory

 What features does it have?
+	(NEW) HTTP/1.1 pipelining support is built and has improved performance dramatically, especially since everything usually runs single-threaded anyways (-s).

+	(NEW)etags on directory listings will be respected (so later directory listings don't require another full GET)

 	The cache file system looks almost exactly like the live filesystem, so you can boot off of it.

 	Metadata for files (HTTP Headers section) is stored under .crestfs_metadata_rootnode/{PATH}